Qi Gong and Movement Resources

 Frustration is natural: be patient

-If you find yourself feeling awkward, uncomfortable or frustrated, don’t worry.
-These are natural emotions that come up when we’re learning anything new, and in particular when we’re learning to move our bodies in new ways. ( It took me about ten years to be able to do movement practices without getting overwhelmed with frustration.)
-Western culture in general is a disembodied culture.
-As we grow up, we often grow more and more disconnected from our bodies.
-The dominant society values rational, intellectual knowledge over emotional or somatic intelligence.
+Feeling awkward, uncomfortable or frustrated are all a natural part of learning anything new—especially in the body.
+Western culture in general is disembodied.
+As we grow up, we often become disconnected from our bodies.
+The dominant society values rational, intellectual knowledge over other forms of knowing, like emotional or somatic intelligence.

-The body has its own wisdom, it’s own deep know.
-The body knows how to move, how to balance and how to heal.
-Movement practices help us learn how to access different ways of knowing in our body, and also provide an essential foundation for meditation practice.
+Yet the body has its own wisdom, its own deep knowing.
+The body knows how to move, how to balance, how to heal.
+Movement practices help access embodied wisdom, and provide an essential foundation for meditation practice.
 The Buddha called embodied awareness “The First Foundation of Mindfulness.”

 Qigong Resources